HSBC - your worldwide bank

 1Applicants must meet the eligibility requirements for the accounts requested and are subject to local and overseas regulatory requirements.
 New Zealand securities laws may restrict opening of accounts where The Hongkong and Shanghai Banking Corporation Limited does not operate.

-2CultureWizard is a complete online cross-cultural training facility, containing cultural awareness e-learning courses, virtual team training, global leadership assessment tools and culturally focused country profiles on over 140 countries.
+2CultureWizard is a complete online cross-cultural training facility, containing cultural awareness e-learning courses, virtual team training, global leadership assessment tools and culturally focused country/region profiles on over 140 countries/regions.

 Please note: This information is provided for your reference only and does not construe any form of legal, financial or other professional advice.
 The information shown here is derived from sources we believe to be reliable, but which we have not independently verified.
 HSBC makes no guarantee as to the accuracy or completeness of this information and is not responsible for errors of transmission of factual or analytical data, nor shall it be liable for damages arising out of any person's reliance upon this information.
 Please refer to our terms and conditions (PDF, 639KB).